Driving enhanced quantum sensing in partially accessible many-body systems

-Non-equilibrium dynamics of periodically driven many-body systems has been exploited for investigating the emergence of steady state~\cite{Pd_steady_state1}, Floquet time-crystals~\cite{Floquet_crystal}, topological systems~\cite{top1,top2}, entanglement generation~\cite{ent1,ent22,ent33,ent4,ent5}, Floquet spectroscopy~\cite{spect1,spect2}, dynamically controlled quantum thermometry~\cite{VM_2019}, and Floquet dynamical phase transitions~\cite{FLoquet_dqpt,FLoquet_dqpt_1,FLoquet_dqpt_2}.
-The useful features of periodically driven many-body systems are: (i) any local subsystem reaches a steady state; and (ii) the Floquet mechanism is applicable which simplifies the study of the dynamics.
-In non-integrable systems, a periodic field drives any small subsystem to a featureless infinite temperature thermal steady state with no memory of the Hamiltonian parameters~\cite{Rigol_2019}.
-On the other hand, for integrable models, a non-trivial steady state can be obtained which carries a wealth of information about the Hamiltonian parameters~\cite{Heating,Pd_steady_state1,ent1,ent22,ent33,ent4,ent5,Brydges2019,UMAB}.
-An important, yet unexplored, open question is whether the local steady states in periodically driven integrable systems can be used for enhancing the sensing precision with partial accessibility in many-body sensors.
+Non-equilibrium dynamics of periodically driven many-body systems has been exploited for investigating the emergence of steady-state~\cite{Pd_steady_state1}, time-crystals~\cite{Floquet_crystal}, topological systems~\cite{top1,top2}, entanglement generation~\cite{ent1,ent22,ent33,ent4,ent5}, Floquet spectroscopy~\cite{spect1,spect2}, dynamically controlled quantum thermometry~\cite{VM_2019}, and dynamical phase transitions~\cite{FLoquet_dqpt,FLoquet_dqpt_1,FLoquet_dqpt_2}.
+The useful features of periodically driven many-body systems are: (i) any local subsystem reaches a steady-state; and (ii) the Floquet mechanism is applicable which simplifies the study of the dynamics.
+In non-integrable systems, a periodic field drives any small subsystem to a featureless infinite temperature thermal steady-state with no memory of the Hamiltonian parameters~\cite{Rigol_2019}.
+On the other hand, for integrable models, a non-trivial steady-state can be obtained that carries information about the Hamiltonian parameters~\cite{Heating,Pd_steady_state1,ent1,ent22,ent33,ent4,ent5,Brydges2019,UMAB}.
+An important, yet unexplored, open question is whether the local steady-states of periodically driven integrable systems can be used for enhancing the sensing precision in many-body sensors with partial accessibility.

-In this paper, we address the above open problems by considering an $XY$ spin chain as a many-body sensor for detecting a transverse magnetic field.
-We first show that in the absence of global accessibility, the sensing precision, even at the critical point, diminishes to sub-Heisenberg scaling.
-Then, we show that by applying a periodic transverse field and exploiting the local steady states we not only retrieve the Heisenberg scaling but even achieve super-Heisenberg sensitivity by tuning the frequency of the driving field.
-Remarkably, this enhanced sensing is not limited to the critical points of the system and exists for all the points across the phase diagram with vanishing Floquet gap. \\
+In this paper, we address the above open problems by considering an $XY$ spin chain for detecting a transverse magnetic field.
+We first find that in the absence of global accessibility, the sensing precision, even at the critical point, diminishes to sub-Heisenberg scaling.
+Then, we show that by applying a proper periodic transverse field and exploiting the local steady-states we can even achieve super-Heisenberg sensitivity.
+Remarkably, this enhanced sensing is not limited to the critical points of the system and exists for all the points across the phase diagram with a vanishing Floquet quasienergy gap.
+The protocol can be realized in existing quantum devices using simple measurements.